opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Sending-SPO-Event-Reports.md

         \<job_name\> is passed with the notification.
     -   If text is specified, the resulting SPO message contains only the user-defined message.
--   **Severity**: Defines the choices for the message\'s severity level.
+-   **Severity**: Defines the choices for the message's severity level.
     The choices are: Informational, Minor, Major, Warning, Critical, Indeterminate, or Unselect.
 -   **Alarmid**(Optional): Defines any valid AL alarmid attribute.
-If no user-defined alarmid is specified and the SPO Default Alarm ID is not set in the UI\'s Administration \> Options, the LSAM Machine name is sent with the event report.
+If no user-defined alarmid is specified and the SPO Default Alarm ID is not set in the UI's Administration \> Options, the LSAM Machine name is sent with the event report.
 The maximum for this field is 250 characters.
 -   **Alarmqual**(Optional): Defines any valid AL alarmqual attribute.